Meet Author & Holistic Organizer Tracy Pierce, the owner and founder of Tracy Pierce Consulting and your Home Alchemy Muse!

 After years of organizing and managing systems in prior jobs, and then seven years of working as an onsite professional organizer, I realized there was more that I could offer than simply onsite organizing help.

 It’s not just about the physical stuff.
 It’s about how our lives flow.
 What blocks the flow is clutter.
 Physical clutter, mental clutter, emotional clutter – they tend to go together.

 I’ve also noticed that many people in general are missing a true sense of Home.
 Often part of what is blocking this true sense of Home is clutter.

 Let’s be clear, being organized doesn’t mean you don’t have clutter.

 Some people have very, very organized clutter.

-Clutter can be mental and emotional, it can be old photos of past relationships that no longer serve you, it can be the sentimental items neatly stored away in your basement that are never used or never looked at, it can be your inability to say “no” to engagements in your calendar.
+Clutter can be both mental and emotional.
+It can be comprised of old photos of past relationships that no longer serve you, it can be the sentimental items neatly stored away in your basement that are never used or looked at, it can be your inability to say “no” to engagements in your calendar.

 Clutter is anything that causes stagnant energy in your life.